The three phases of quantum annealing: fast, slow, and very slow: Stopping at the QCP

 In the above analysis, we focused on driving protocols that are symmetric with respect to the quantum critical point.
 In this appendix, we briefly outline the ramifications of stopping right at the QCP.
 To this end, we consider the protocol

-\paragraph*{Landau-Zener model}
+\paragraph*{Landau-Zener model.}

-As before, we first analyze the LZ-model with Hamiltonian \eqref{eq:LZHamiltonian}.
+As before, we first analyze the LZ model with Hamiltonian \eqref{eq:LZHamiltonian}.
 Curiously, these situations are more involved, as there is no simple formula for the transition probability.
-Rather, we have a ``half'' LZ-formula (HLZ), which is given by a rather complicated expression \cite{Damski2006}
+Rather, we have a ``half'' LZ formula (HLZ), which is given by a rather complicated expression \cite{Damski2006},